Maternity Leave for Men: Everything You Need to Know

 Maternity leave for men has another name: paternity leave.
 This is the time a new dad takes off work for the birth or adoption of a child.
 Just like maternity leave, paternity leave is rarely paid.

 There are, however, progressive companies offering new dads paid time off which can range from a few days to several weeks.
 California was the first state to offer paid family leave for both men and women.
-As long as you work in California, you should be able to take up to six weeks of maternity leave for men at partial pay to care for your newborn.
+As long as you work in California, you should be able to take up to six weeks of paternity leave for men at partial pay to care for your newborn.

 New Jersey and Rhode Island have also passed similar paid family leave laws, and other states are in the process of considering them.